Boris-Barboris/PySubs/README.txt

 itself.
 Also, Reloadable module must be aware of the need to reload class hierarchies, and not only one classes.
 For example, if in hierarchy A->B->C module, wich defined class B was reloaded, on it's reload all instances of classes B and C must also be reloaded.
-This is an interesting task, wich i will investigate right now.
+Reloadable decorator is graciously handling this problem.